 Mobile equipment fires remain a major hazard in the mining industry.
-Bluefield have written articles previously on the subject (see here and here), and over the past 12 months we have conducted many more mobile equipment integrity inspections and fire prevention reviews across sites around Australia and overseas.
-We have captured learnings from these reviews that we believe are important to share.
+Bluefield has written articles previously on the subject (see here and here).
+Over the past 12 months, we have conducted many more mobile equipment integrity inspections and fire prevention reviews across sites around Australia and overseas.
+We have captured learnings from these reviews we believe are important to share.

-In addition to proper installation, effective inspection and maintenance regimes are essential to manage the risk of mobile equipment fires.
-Hose clamping and routing practices that prevent rubbing, along with early detection of leaks, are key areas to start with to manage the numerous small defects that can lead to an incident.
+In addition to proper installation, effective inspection and maintenance regimes are essential to managing the risk of mobile equipment fires.
+Hose clamping and routing practices preventing rubbing, along with early detection of leaks, are key areas to managing the numerous small defects which can lead to an incident.

-Finally, we need to continue to discuss the risk of mobile equipment fires and make people aware of the standards and practices that cause them.
-While it’s fine to discuss and educate at a point in time, we have regularly seen examples where we return to site after a period away and find unacceptable standards on the equipment – some of which could lead to a fire – going unreported in the CMMS.
-Like all significant risks to a business and to the safety of people, it is essential to remain aware of this and discuss or educate the teams on a regular basis before the incidents occur.
+Finally, we need to continue to discuss the risk of mobile equipment fires and make people aware of the standards and practices causing them.
+While it’s fine to discuss and educate at a point in time, we have regularly seen examples where we return to the site after a period away and find unacceptable fire risk standards on the equipment.
+These defects are often unreported in the CMMS.
+Like all significant risks to a business and the safety of people, it is essential to remain aware of equipment fire risks and discuss or educate the teams regularly on prevention methods before incidents occur.